 - sleep is allowed

-I think my love affair with The Journey really starts with maps.
+I think my love affair with Roam really starts with maps.
 I’m old enough to remember laying maps out on the kitchen table when planning a ride.
 My brain is wired in such a way that I feel happiest when I can visualise the whole, rather than just what I can see on a small screen.
-This is where The Journey starts to push all the right buttons: it requires route planning.
+This is where Roam starts to push all the right buttons for me: it requires detailed route planning.

-No matter where you plan to complete your ride, the clock is against you and that requires two thought processes: first, how to get as much vertical into your ride as possible in the shortest distance (and I added a personal addition to this – “without resorting to reps”) and second, how much time you can allow yourself off the bike, asleep?
+No matter where you plan to complete your ride, the clock is against you and that requires two thought processes: first, how to get as much vertical into your ride as possible in the shortest distance (and I added a personal addition to this – without resorting to reps) and second, how much time you can allow yourself off the bike, asleep?
 The journey requires planning and I love planning.
-It’s one of my strengths and helps make up for the fact that I’m no more than an average cyclist compared to some of the extraordinary cyclists I meet!
+It’s one of my strengths and helps make up for the fact that I’m no more than an average cyclist compared to some of the extraordinary riders I meet!

-Maybe not physically, but mentally and logistically, I had The Journey down as ‘harder’ than The Limit.
-For a start, it was effectively a two day effort, rather than a single ride.
+Maybe not physically, but mentally and logistically, I had Roam down as ‘harder’ than Everesting 10k.
+For a start, it was effectively a two day effort, rather than a single ride: some people recover well overnight and some don’t.
 Perhaps the bigger challenge though was simply finding a route that was short enough to complete in the time-frame, but that included enough hills for the required vertical gain.
 In the world’s big mountain ranges, this would be relatively easy, but in the UK, it’s really quite difficult.
 I plotted the route three times in Wales and on each occasion, decided the route was just too long – 700km+.
 There were simply too many ‘flat transfers’ between climbs and the 36 hour time limit would beat me.

 Sure enough, my first serious attempt at plotting a route gave me 10,500m of vertical in just 444km.
 Game on.